 Before that time came, however, there were suggestions from wellmeaning family members and friends that perhaps we were doing too much.
 Perhaps we were keeping Jet around for ourselves rather than because it was what was best.

 I won’t lie, there were moments when these suggestions made me question whether we were being selfish in keeping our boy with us.
 He had trouble walking, he had trouble getting up, he had accidents in the house…

 The thing is, though, that there was still life in our old boy.

 His difficulties were troublesome, yes, but they were nothing less than special needs dog parents work with every day.
-They were nothing we couldn’t cope with for as long as that spark was still in his big brown eyes.
+They were nothing we couldn’t cope with for as long as Jet could cope with them and that spark was still in his big brown eyes.

 He ate frequently and often.
 He sought attention and affection.
 He made silly gestures that had always been “Jet”.

 Yes, Jet was a changed dog in his last year, but despite those physical changes and some cognitive decline, behind those big brown eyes, there was still a glimmer.

 Jet wasn’t ready and as long as he was still enjoying his life, still carrying on despite hiccups along the way, I wasn’t going to be the one to snatch that from him.

 On our last day together things changed.
 The glimmer was gone, he refused food, he was ready and we knew.
 But until that moment, right up until that moment, my gut would not allow me to give up on my boy and I’m so glad that I didn’t.